anyaevostinar/anyaevostinar.github.io/classes/201-w24/hw1.md

 To **demonstrate mastery**, your program needs to:
 * Demonstrate proficiency
 * Use private variables correctly
+* Use programming elements such as loops, conditionals, and lists effectively
 * Be extremely well-styled and clear by choosing descriptive variable names and including useful comments
 * Have a thorough and well-styled README
 * Have clear and thorough documentation